CAMPING - CAMPER TRAILERS

 The braking system worked well and we particularly liked the zero-effort electro/hydraulic handbrake.

-Kimberley Kamper quality is excellent and the Platinum showed off the company’s innovative ideas.
+Kimberley Kamper quality was excellent and the Platinum showed off the company’s innovative ideas.
+Unfortunately, after a few years of developing complicated models that didn’t sell in sufficient numbers, Kimberley Kampers went into liquidation in July 2018.